yashwanthrajadurai/MODULE1/Ex1.md

 # Ex.No:1
-# Ex.Name:Write a C++ Program to read two sequence of character  value from the keyboard and display the value on the monitor?
+# Ex.Name:Write a C++ program to convert Celsius into Fahrenheit using inline function
 ## Date:07-07-2025
 ## Aim:
 Write a C++ program to convert Celsius into Fahrenheit using inline function